 Carolina Cup Tickets

 Carolina Cup tickets are available months in advance.
 General admission tickets allow people to park and wander.
 But most people get tickets that allow them to tailgate during the race.
-Since most tickets are sold in advance to the people who held them the previous year, it’s hard to come by these tickets.
-Click here to learn more about tailgating at the Carolina Cup.
+Since most tickets are sold in advance to the people who held them the previous year, it’s hard to come by tailgating tickets.

 Of course, Grandstand tickets and other premier tickets are available.
 We were fortunate to be hosted by the City of Camden and got to enjoy lunch at their hospitality tent.